-As noted in Table 1 above, the Authority was carrying a significant number of vacancies as at 31 March 2019, primarily as a result of new posts approved as part of the 2019/20 budget process that had not been recruited to at that time.
-A formal capability and vacancy risk management plan has been put in place in consultation with the Audit, Risk and Assurance Committee to ensure that the potential risks associated with a high proportion of vacancies are managed effectively.
+As noted in Table 1 above, the Authority was carrying a significant number of vacancies as at 31 March 2019.
+However, it should be noted that the number of vacancies as at 31 March 2019 (57) compares favourably with the number reported in last year's report (105.5) as a result of fewer new posts being established as the Authority begins to mature.
+A formal capability and vacancy risk management plan has been put in place with updates and assurance provided to the Audit, Risk and Assurance Committee to ensure that the potential risks associated with a high proportion of vacancies are managed effectively.